blockinator/SimonGameClone/README.md

 # SimonGameClone
-Cloned version of Milton-Bradley's Simon game written in Verilog
+Clone of Milton-Bradley's Simon game written in Verilog